 - 1. In the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable. - 2.
-In the directors' opinion, the financial statement and notes are in accordance with the Australian Charities and Not-for-profits Commission 2012 (ACNC Act) and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013 (ACNC Regulation) and give a true and fair view of the financial position and performance of the company.
+In the directors' opinion, the financial statement and notes are in accordance with the Australian Charities and Not-for-profits Commission 2012 (ACNC Act) and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013 (ACNC Regulation) and give a true and fair view of the financial position and performance of the company for the year ended 31 December 2020.